terminal-nerds/snippets/packages/function/README.md

 ### Runtime environments

 This package can be used in several runtime environments.
-We aim for cross-runtime compatibility and ensure proper error messages if a particular snippet cannot be run in the currently running environment.
+We aim for cross-runtime compatibility and ensure proper function messages if a particular snippet cannot be run in the currently running environment.

 #### Browsers